Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I claim car insurance as a tax deduction?

 Sometimes.
 If you use your car for business purposes, you may be able to deduct some or all of your costs on your taxes.
-But if you use your car for both business and personal use, you can only deduct costs associated with business use of your car.
+But if you use your car for both business and personal use, you can only deduct costs associated with the business use of your car.

 You can generally either deduct specific expenses or you can figure out your deduction based on mileage.